-In 2006, our Board of Directors established a retained stock ownership policy for our officers and directors.
+Our Board of Directors has established a retained stock-ownership policy for our officers.
 Pursuant to the policy, each executive officer is expected to own at least 25 percent of the net shares (after sales of stock to cover the purchase price and taxes triggered by the exercise of options) that he or she purchases in a calendar year through the exercise of options covering up to \$75,000 of underlying stock based on current market value on the day of each transaction.
 Each executive officer must then retain at least 50 percent of the net shares (after sales of stock to cover the purchase price and taxes triggered by the exercise of options) above \$75,000 until his or her purchases reach the following share ownership levels:

 Ownership Level

-CEO \$ 6,000,000

-Managing Directors \$ 1,500,000

-Other Deal Team Members (including General Counsel) \$ 1,000,000

-Other Officers 1 X Base Salary
+Managing Directors (including CEO) \$ 4,500,000 Other Deal Team Members (including General Counsel) \$ 2,500,000 Other Officers 1.2 K Base Salary